NHSDigital/nhs-notify-web-cms/docs/pages/features/letters.md

 ## Envelopes

 NHS Notify uses C5 size envelopes with an address window.
 This means the A4 letter is folded in half with the recipient's address displayed in the address window.

+### NHS barcode

+All letters sent with NHS Notify will automatically have Royal Mail's [NHS barcode (opens in a new tab)](https://www.royalmailwholesale.com/news/nhs-mail-new-barcode-solution){:target="\_blank"} on the envelope.

+The NHS barcode allows Royal Mail to identify NHS letters.
+During busy periods locally or nationally, Royal Mail will prioritise NHS letters using the NHS barcode.